Trump Decided to Release the Memo Because People on TV Told Him To: Reports

 At one point, just before he departed for Davos, Switzerland, Trump became particularly excited watching Rep. Trey Gowdy (R-S.C.) argue on CNN that the public deserved to see the memo and that some of the FBI agents involved in the probe had displayed an anti-Trump bias in a series of text messages, a White House official said.

-In fact, he was so taken with the #ReleaseTheMemo storyline that he invited some of its biggest stars to the Entrance Hall in the official residence on Monday to express his appreciation.
+In fact, he was so taken with the #ReleaseTheMemo story line that he invited some of its biggest stars to the entrance hall in the official residence on Monday to express his appreciation.
 From the Daily Beast:

 The meeting included a who’s who of pro-Trump surrogates and media commentators, including cable-news regulars Jason Miller, Larry Kudlow, and Jack Kingston.